Sparse tree-based clustering of microbiome data to characterize microbiome heterogeneity in pancreatic cancer: Case study: tumor microbiome heterogeneity in pancreatic cancer

+The goal of this case study is to provide insight into heterogeneity of the microbiome across pancreatic cancer patients.
+We rely on the data set described by \citet{RiquZhan19}, which consists of microbiome profiles for 68 surgically resected PDAC samples.
+Among these 68 samples, 36 were obtained from long-term survivors, with survival times greater than 5 years, and 32 were obtained from stage-matched short-term survivors, who survived 5 years or less.
+Subjects were recruited from two cancer centers: The University of Texas MD Anderson Cancer Center (MDA, $n$ = 43) and Johns Hopkins University (JHU, $n$ = 25).
+The microbiome profiling data includes 2,410 OTUs corresponding to 1,095 taxonomic units at or above the species level.

-In the data set provided by \citet{RiquZhan19}, we identified 2,410 OTUs corresponding to 1,095 taxonomic units above the species level.
-We applied the MFMDM and MFMDTM methods to this data set, using the same parameter settings as in the simulation and previous case study.
-For the 43 patients treated at MD Anderson (MDA) Cancer Center included in the study, we have the exact survival times for 42 of them, while for patients treated at John Hopkins, only a binary indicator of whether a patient survived more than 5 years was provided.
-For patients with exact survival times, we plot a heatmap showing the posterior probability of any two observations belonging to the same cluster, where samples are sorted by the exact survival times (Figure \ref{RiquHeatmap}).
-The heatmap shows that long-time survivors' microbiota are more homogeneous than that of short-time survivors.
+In order to uncover the natural sample groups and features driving these sample clusters, we applied the MFMDTM method to this data set, using the same parameter settings as in the simulation.
+For the MDA cohort, exact survival times were reported for 42 subjects, while for the JHU cohort, only a binary indicator of whether a patient survived more than 5 years was provided.
+For the patients with exact survival times, we plot a heatmap showing the posterior probability of any two observations belonging to the same cluster, where samples are sorted by survival time (Figure \ref{RiquHeatmap}).
+The heatmap shows that long-term survivors cluster together with high probability, suggesting that their microbiome profiles are more consistent than that of short-term survivors.
 This finding suggests that it may be fruitful for researchers to investigate the specific bacteria present in long-term survivors, as reflecting a distinctive protective microbiome state.
-A similar conclusion can be drawn from the heatmap of all the samples using both the MFMDM and MFMDTM methods (Supplemental Figure S5).
-Though some pre-clinical models \citep{PushHund18,AykuPush19} have suggested that certain microbial species are positively associated with tumor progression, our finding is aligned with \citet{RiquZhan19}'s conclusion that a protective microbiome induces anti-tumor immunity in long-time survivors and those protective species are the key for future interventions.
+A similar conclusion can be drawn from the heatmap of all the samples using both the MFMDM and MFMDTM methods (Supplemental Figure S2).
+Our finding that long-term survivors consistently cluster together is particular interesting, since the long-term survivors came from two distinct geographic locations.
+Though some pre-clinical models \citep{PushHund18,AykuPush19} have suggested that certain microbial species are positively associated with tumor progression, our finding is aligned with that of \citet{RiquZhan19}, who concluded that a protective microbiome induces anti-tumor immunity in long-term survivors and that those protective species are the key for future interventions.